 Very often, the actual death of a disabled or elderly person occurs in the custody of a medical provider, such as a hospital emergency room.
-Accordingly, such entities may have several witnesses on staff with important information.
+Accordingly, such entities may have several

+Often, suspects will speak to APS social workers when they will not speak to police; and will very often tell the APS worker a completely different version of events from that given to police or medical providers. witnesses on staff with important information.
 This may include doctors, nurses and other adjunct medical personnel, but may also include hospital social workers, chaplains, and other non-medical personnel, whose observations should not be overlooked.